-Important: Reasons/grounds and timeframes for ending a tenancy during the COVID-19 emergency period (until 31 December 2020) have changed from 30 September 2020.
-This page has been updated to reflect these changes.
+Important: Reasons/grounds and timeframes for ending a tenancy during the COVID-19 emergency period (until 30 April 2021) changed from 30 September 2020.
+This page reflects these changes.

 The Resident leaving form is given to the manager/provider when the resident wants to end the accommodation agreement and leave by a certain date.

 The resident can use this form:

 - at the end of a fixed term agreement

 - when the property manager agrees in writing to end a fixed term agreement early, or

 - if they have grounds (reasons) to leave a fixed term agreement early.

 If the resident is leaving on grounds of domestic and family violence, they will need to complete the Domestic and Family Violence ending residency form.

 If the resident has issued the manager/provider with a breach notice and the manager/provider has not fixed the problem by the date on the notice they must give at least seven days notice before ending the agreement.

 If the resident is giving this notice because of an unremedied breach by the rooming accommodation manager/provider it does not guarantee they can end the agreement early without having to pay compensation.